jammm/log-linear-attention/README.md

 ```

 ## Data Preparation

+1. Configure the data preprocessing:
+   - Open `hattention/preprocess_data.py`
-Modify the save path in `hattention/preprocess_data.py`, then run the following command to preprocess the data:
+   - Modify the save path to your desired location

+2. Run the preprocessing script:
 ```bash
 python -m hattentions.preprocess_data
 ```

 > [!NOTE]
-> The data preprocessing step may take hours.
+> The data preprocessing step may take a while.

 ## Train